SESYNC-ci/handouts/README.md

 ## About

 The purpose of this repository is to assemble handouts for distribution during SESYNC training events.
-The content of the [latest] branch changes between short courses, but it typically includes the worksheets and data for several lessons.
-Trainees will [download] the archive (zip) of that branch during a short course.
+Trainees will [download] the archive of the release folder at the time of a short course.

 ## Use

-Modify the `LESSONS` array in the Makefile to include only the desired lessons and execute `make`.
-Make will prepare the `latest` branch with the necessary worksheets and data.
-Make does not commit or push the branch to GitHub.
-Use `make clean` to force the `latest` branch to mirror the `clean` branch.
+make TAG=<top level variable in lessons.yml>

 ## Past Events

 **Following** a short course, the worksheets and data should be archived as a [release].
-Configure a new release so the worksheets are downloaded as `Source code (zip)` and accompanying data as `data.zip`.
+Configure a new release so the assets are a complete archive of the worksheets and data.

-[latest]: ../../tree/latest
 [release]: ../../releases
 [download]: ../../archive/latest.zip